40 Things Husbands Should Stop Doing

 Two things to remember: First, these items were sent to me by other men, not by wives.
 Second, some readers have expressed concern that this list for husbands has 40 items while the corresponding article for women has 15.
 I’m not sending a message here—I’m not saying husbands need more help than wives.
 It’s just … a different list!

 1. Stop acting like the battle is won in pursuing and getting to know your wife.
-Have fun together, just like you used to do before you walked down the aisle.
+Have fun together, just like you used to do before your wedding.

 2. If your wife is a stay-at-home mom, stop treating her like her work during the day is somehow less strenuous or less important than yours.